peacerep/tracker_globe/README.md

 This is a [`Svelte`] project scaffolded with [`Vite`].
 It includes a deployment setup using [`gh-pages`] to publish the built site to GitHub Pages.

+The result is the Tracker globe: https://peacerep.github.io/tracker_globe/ and also onrender version: https://globe-tracker.onrender.com/

+Both should get updated once deploy (see instructions below), but onrender may need a manual update if does not auto update.

 ### Prerequisites [for local install]

 - [`Node.js`]